tuananhkidd/Kayak/README.md

 - Add or remove module which not should be included in your project.

 ## More info:
-- Credit: Division1 - Rikkeisoft
-- Author: NamHV (namhv@rikkeisoft.com)
+- Author: Tuấn Anh Kidd
 - Contributor:
 ## If you want contribute this project, please create a new merge request.